Storage ring: Magnets

-A force must be applied to particles in such a way that they are constrained to move approximately in a circular path.
-This may be accomplished using either dipole electrostatic or dipole magnetic fields, but because most storage rings store relativistic charged particles it turns out that it is most practical to utilise magnetic fields produced by dipole magnets.
-However, electrostatic accelerators have been built to store very low energy particles, and quadrupole fields may be used to store (uncharged) neutrons; these are comparatively rare, however.
+A force must be applied to particles in such a way that they are constrained to move in an approximately-circular path.
+This may be accomplished using either dipole electrostatic or dipole magnetic fields, but because most storage rings store relativistic charged particles, it turns out that it is most practical to use magnetic fields produced by dipole magnets.
+However, electrostatic accelerators have been built to store very-low-energy particles, and quadrupole fields may be used to store (uncharged) neutrons; these are comparatively rare, however.

 Dipole magnets alone only provide what is called weak focusing, and a storage ring composed of only these sorts of magnetic elements results in the particles having a relatively large beam size.
 Interleaving dipole magnets with an appropriate arrangement of quadrupole and sextupole magnets can give a suitable strong focusing system that can give a much smaller beam size.
 The FODO and Chasman-Green lattice structures are simple examples of strong focusing systems, but there are many others.

 Dipole and quadrupole magnets deflect different particle energies by differing amounts, a property called chromaticity by analogy with physical optics.
-The spread of energies that is inherently present in any practical stored particle beam will therefore give rise to a spread of transverse and longitudinal focusing, as well as contributing to various particle beam instabilities.
-Sextupole magnets (and higher order magnets) are used to correct for this phenomenon, but this in turn gives rise to nonlinear motion that is one of the main problems facing designers of storage rings.
+The spread of energies that is inherently present in any practical stored-particle beam will therefore give rise to a spread of transverse and longitudinal focusing, as well as contributing to various particle beam instabilities.
+Sextupole magnets (and higher-order magnets) are used to correct for this phenomenon, but this in turn gives rise to nonlinear motion that is one of the main problems facing designers of storage rings.